WebAssembly/design/FAQ.md

 Optimizing compilers commonly have fast-math flags which permit the compiler to relax the rules around floating point in order to optimize more aggressively.
-This can including assuming that NaNs or infinities don't occur, ignoring the difference between negative zero and positive zero, making algebraic manipulations which change how rounding is performed or when overflow might occur, or replacing operators with approximations that are cheaper to
+This can include assuming that NaNs or infinities don't occur, ignoring the difference between negative zero and positive zero, making algebraic manipulations which change how rounding is performed or when overflow might occur, or replacing operators with approximations that are cheaper to